neo2x1/cpp-learning-1/README.md

 cpp-learning-1
 ===
-repo that shows what i learned with c++
+repo that shows what I learned with c++

 what i created
 ---
-with my current knowledge i created something basic, but something always useful:
+with my current c++ knowledge, I created something basic, but something always useful:

 **calculator**